ndescussebrown/devopsproject/README.md

 ## Environment

-###All part of project
+### All parts of the project:
 Node.js: v14.19.2
 redis: v3.1.2

-###For parts 1-6:
+### For parts 1-6:
 OS: Windows 11 Home/Pro
 Linux SubSystem: WSL
 VM: First Ubuntu Desktop 20.04.4 LTS until machine crashed, then replaced by Vagrant Centos/7.
 Vagrant on Ubuntu for Windows: v2.2.6
 Vagrant on Windows: v2.2.19

-###For parts 7-8:
+### For parts 7-8:
 OS: Mac OS

 ## How to Use the runningrecords app

-Just enter a record number in the format 'record00x' where x is a single digit, and press 'search.
+Just enter a record number in the format 'record0xx' where x is a single digit (there are currently only a few records entered), and press 'search'.
+Once you have found a record, it can be deleted by clicking the 'delete' button on the record page, or you can go back to the homepage by clicking the 'back' button.

+You can use the add/update tab to either add or update a record.

 ## 1. Create a web application